 Several releases and constant touring later, Lang's latest work is 'Fight For My Soul', released on September 2, 2013.
 The album has received critical acclaim from publications such has Allmusic, with the reviewers remarking that Lang "dives headfirst into classic soul and R&B, its elastic, funky grooves allowing the guitarist plenty of space to solo".
 It also hit the #20 slot on Billboard's 'Top Rock Albums' chart, selling extremely well.

-Part of his success is due to a voice that sounds like that of 40 year-old blues veteran, containing a harshness tempered by a fine falsetto that has taken prominence in his newest albums.
+Part of his success has been due to a voice that sounds somewhat like that of a 40-year-old blues veteran, containing what fans have seen as a harshness tempered by a fine falsetto that has taken prominence in his newest albums.
 Another part of his success is his scorching, electrifying guitar solos, which display a prodigious natural talent honed by years of practice and playing.
 Whatever the secret to his success, the youngster has quickly become a fixture in the blues world, drawing crowds wherever he goes.

 Lang has drawn deeply from the wellspring of influences from the likes of Stevie Ray Vaughan, Albert King, Luther Allison, and Albert Collins.
-As he becomes more confident in his role as a veteran instead of a boy wonder, one can see the possibilities he has yet to share with his fans.
+Many blues artists have also been encouraged to pick up the guitar from his example.
+As he becomes more confident in his role as a musical veteran instead of a boy wonder, one can see the possibilities he has yet to share with his fans.